Department of Commerce

 Payment Recapture Audits:

-In conformity with IPIA of 2002, the Department has been performing, since 2005, payment recapture audits of closed contracts/obligations for many of the Department’s bureaus/reporting entities, on a rotational basis.
-The payment recapture audits were performed by a contractor or by the Department’s Office of Financial Management.
-Payment recapture audits of contracts/obligations on a rotational basis will continue to be performed.
-Effective FY 2012, the scope of payment recapture audits of contracts/obligations has been expanded to additionally include contracts/obligations for which the period of performance ended and last payment was made, but for which the closeout process has not yet been completed.
+In conformity with IPIA, as amended, the Department has been performing, since 2005, annual payment recapture audits of closed contracts/obligations for many of the Department’s bureaus/reporting entities, on a rotational basis.
+In recent years, these payment recapture audits have been performed by an independent contractor; however, in the past, these payment recapture audits have also been conducted by the Department’s Office of Financial Management.
+Effective FY 2012, the scope of payment recapture audits of contracts/obligations were expanded to additionally include contracts/obligations for which the period of performance ended and last payment was made, but for which the closeout process has not yet been completed.
+Annual payment recapture auditing is additionally performed by an independent contractor, effective 2011, for Department-wide grants and other cooperative agreements (i.e., financial assistance).

-For payment recapture audits of contracts/obligations, and of grants and other cooperative agreements, the auditor analyzes the reasons why any payment errors occurred, and develops, presents, and documents any recommendations for cost-effective controls to prevent improper payments in the future; and, for enhancing the applicable bureau processes.
+For payment recapture audits, the auditor analyzes the reasons why any payment errors occurred, and develops, presents, and documents any recommendations for cost-effective controls to prevent improper payments in the future and/or to enhance the applicable bureau processes.

 Post-Payment Reviews and Other Procedures Performed:

-The Department has extensive improper payments monitoring and minimization efforts in place beyond payment recapture audits, including the identification of improper payments through bureau post-payment reviews, OIG audits or reviews, Single Audit Act audits of grants/cooperative agreements, other grants/cooperative agreements audits, contract closeout reviews, grants/cooperative agreements closeout reviews, other audits or reviews, and Departmental annual reviews of sample disbursements.
+The Department has extensive improper payments monitoring and minimization efforts in place beyond payment recapture audits, including the identification of improper payments through bureau post-payment reviews, the Department’s Office of Inspector General audits or reviews, Single Audit Act audits of grants/cooperative agreements, other grants/cooperative agreements audits, contract closeout reviews, grants/cooperative agreements closeout reviews, other audits or reviews, and Department-wide sample testing of disbursements.

 The Department has ensured that internal controls, manual as well as financial systems, relating to payments are in place throughout the Department, and has reviewed all financial statement audit findings/comments and results of any other payment reviews for indications of breaches of disbursement controls.
 None of these audit findings/comments or reviews have uncovered any significant problems with improper payments or the internal controls that surround disbursements.

-Additional information on the Department’s improper payments efforts may be found in the Department’s FY 2013 Agency Financial Report, Appendix C, Improper Payments Information Act (IPIA) of 2002, As Amended, Reporting Details, at the following web link:
+Additional information on the Department’s improper payments efforts may be found in the Department’s FY 2014 Agency Financial Report, Other Information, Improper Payments Information Act (IPIA) of 2002, As Amended, Reporting Details, at the following web link:

 Office of Inspector General Improper Payments Efforts